 Login to complete an application or to access judging panel

-The 2019 Sentinel Awards will recognize outstanding achievements in television storylines that inform, educate and motivate viewers to make choices for healthier and safer lives.
+The Sentinel Awards recognize outstanding achievements in television storylines that inform, educate and motivate audiences to make choices for healthier and safer lives.

-Entries from scripted broadcast, cable and streaming network shows are eligible.
-The awards are presented by HH&S, a resource for writers, producers and others in search of accurate information on health, safety and security topics, including mental health, cancer, aging, opioid addiction, HIV/AIDS, maternal health, reproductive rights, criminal justice, nuclear risk, clinical trials and more.
+Entries from scripted broadcast, cable and streaming network shows are all eligible.
+The awards are presented by Hollywood, Health & Society, a resource for writers, producers and others in search of accurate information on health, safety and security topics, including mental health, aging and caregiving, breast cancer, opioid addiction, maternal health, reproductive rights, nuclear risk, environmental sustainability and artificial intelligence.

 Funding for HH&S comes from the CDC, The SCAN Foundation, the California Health Care Foundation, the Future of Life Institute, N Square, and the Robert Wood Johnson Foundation, among others.
 The program serves as a free resource that supports the entertainment industry through expert consultations and briefings, panel discussions, screenings, quarterly newsletters, tip sheets, social media and more.

 To learn more about the awards, visit the HH&S awards web page.